Natural models of homotopy type theory: Natural models

 \section{Natural models}

-The following concept is due to Grothendieck \cite{AGV}. \begin{definition} Let \C\ be a small category.
+The following concept is usually attributed to Grothendieck and is widely used in the theory of stacks (cf.~Def.\ 4.8.2~\cite[Tag 0023]{stacks-project}). \begin{definition} Let \C\ be a small category.
 A natural transformation of presheaves on \C\ is called \emph{representable} if all of its fibers are representable objects, in the following sense: for every $C\in\C$ and $x\in X(C)$, there is a $D\in\C$, a $p : D\to C$, and a $y\in Y(D)$ such that the following square is a pullback,

 As here, we shall freely use the Yoneda lemma to identify elements $x\in X(C)$ with natural maps $x:\y{C} \to X$. \end{definition}

 Our first observation is that a representable natural transformation is the same thing as a \emph{category with families} in the sense of Dybjer \cite{CwF}.
 Indeed, let us write the objects of \C\ as $\Gamma, \Delta, \ldots$ and the arrows as $\sigma : \Delta \to \Gamma, \dots$, thinking of \C\ as a ``category of contexts".
 Let $p : \UU\to\U$ be a representable map of presheaves, and write its elements as: